How to Make Authentic Kitchari

 Kitchari is cooked in many different styles using a combination of spices in different parts of India.
-The two most popular styles are North Indian and South Indian kitchari.
-In South India Kitchari is called Pongal.
-At Inner Flame we offer both North and South Indian Kitchari blends.
-The Kitchari Meal Kits comes with pre-mixed rice and lentil packs, coconut chutney (pairs yummy with kitchari), North and South Indian Kitchari spice packs.
+The two most popular styles are North Indian and South Indian Kitchari.
+In South India, Kitchari is called Pongal.
+At Inner Flame Kitchen, we offer both North and South Indian Kitchari blends.
+The Kitchari Meal Kits come with pre-mixed rice and lentil packs, Coconut Chutney (delicious condiment that pairs with Kitchari) and North and South Indian Kitchari spice packs.

 This recipe uses the Inner Flame Kitchari Spice Mix

-North Indian Kitchari Spice Mix: Cumin, Coriander, Turmeric, Gluten Free Asafoetida, Ginger, Rock Salt, Black Pepper, Clove, Dried Curry Leaf, Cardamom, Cinnamon)
+North Indian Kitchari Spice Mix: Cumin, Coriander, Turmeric, Gluten Free Asafoetida, Rice Flour, Ginger, Rock Salt, Black Pepper, Clove, Dried Curry Leaf, Cardamom, Cinnamon

-South Indian Kitchari Spice Mix: Cumin, Black Pepper, Gluten Free Asafoetida, Ginger, Rock Salt, Dried Curry Leaf
+South Indian Kitchari Spice Mix: Cumin, Black Pepper, Gluten Free Asafoetida, Rice Flour, Ginger, Rock Salt, Dried Curry Leaf

 |Serving Size: 1||Prep Time: 5 minutes|